Are Alzheimer’s and sugar linked somehow? Read on to find out how excess sugar may increase your risk of dementia.

 There are plenty of reasons to avoid sugar.
 However, the neurological risk seems to be the best reason.
 Since we still don’t completely understand Alzheimer’s disease, it makes sense to take every precaution to avoid the disease.

-Companies like Coca-Cola spend big money on ads convincing us to consume large amounts of sugar.
-If we all knew sugar can cause brain damage, the economic implications for companies like this would be devastating.
-Whether you’re genetically at risk for Alzheimer’s or not, you should take precautions to avoid developing it.
-Make cutting sugar step one.
+Industries and politics cause big problems when companies like Coca-Cola spend big money on ads convincing us to consume large amounts of sugar.
+If it becomes well-known that sugar can cause brain damage, the economic implications are obvious.
+Whether you are genetically at risk for Alzheimer’s or not, you should take precautions to avoid developing it.
+Cutting out the sugar should be step one.

 (Read This Next: 12 Painless Way to Cut Sugar Out of Your Diet)